 Carefully pick your icons

 Icons are used to quickly and visually communicate concepts like actions and events.
 The history of medicine is rather extensive, and this has resulted in the development of numerous symbols whose meanings are immediately apparent.
-It might be difficult to strike a balance between being creative and being clear.
+It might be challenging to strike a balance between being creative and being clear.
 A healthcare app shouldn’t make patients’ lives more difficult or cause them unnecessary stress.

 Rethink app notifications